 Can I Refuse to Take the Breathalyzer in New Hampshire?

 New Hampshire requires you to take a blood, urine or breath test if you are arrested for a DUI.
-New Hampshire’s “implied consent” law states that if you have been arrested for an alcohol or
+New Hampshire’s “implied consent” law states that if you have been arrested for an alcohol or drug related offense involving the use of a vehicle you must take a chemical test upon being arrested.

 Are There Any Penalties for Refusing to Take the Test?